 *IMPORTANT NOTICE* We use the latest layout available for this which is taken from last year’s forms as the French tax authorities do not release any changed forms prior to the opening of the declaration period, so after publication of this guide.
 Please note the guide gives step-by-step guidelines to completing the printed tax forms.
 It also includes information on online declaration but because everyone’s online experience is different we can only give an overview of this. *IMPORTANT NOTICE*

-If you select the PDF version of the guide, note that it will be available to download from the Download section of your MY ACCOUNT space from March 26, 2020 (you access this top right of the website when logged in)
+If you select the PDF version of the guide, note that it will be available to download from the Download section of your MY ACCOUNT space immediately after purchase (you access this top right of the website when logged in)

-If you order the printed version, it will be posted to you from March 31, 2020
+If you order the printed version, it will be posted to you within 7 days from your purchase.